Haz3-jolt/DasaBot/README.md

 ### Contributors

-- [Haz3jolt](https://github.com/Haz3-jolt): Worked on both front-end and back-end, designed algorithms for the airport command, and contributed to the legacy Discord interface.
-Created the original command system, later replaced by Koshy's update, and assisted in transitioning the codebase to modern slash commands using Discord.py.
+- [Haz3jolt](https://github.com/Haz3-jolt): Designed algorithms for the airport command, and contributed to the legacy Discord interface.
+Created the original command system, later replaced by Koshy's update, and transitioned the repo to modern slash commands.
+Also formated the README.md file and added example files for anyone intrested in forking the repo.

-- [Koshy](https://github.com/koshyj8): Structured and designed the front-end interface, coded Discord slash commands to retrieve data from the database, and redesigned the bot's output from messages to embeds for a more user-friendly design.
+- [Koshy](https://github.com/koshyj8): Structured and designed the front-end interface, coded Discord slash commands to retrieve data from the database, and redesigned the bot's output from messages to embeded messages with a cleaner design, added a button to save to DMs and a auto-delete function to declutter the chat.
 Also collaborated on the airport command with Haz3jolt.

 - [Cookie](https://github.com/CookieOnCode): Established and converted DASA cutoffs into usable XLS format.
-Created most of the algorithms in [connectRankDB.py](connectRankDB.py) to extract requested information from the database.
+Created most of the algorithms in [connectRankDB.py](DASABot/connectRankDB.py) to extract requested information from the database.
 Managed the test server and developer account for the bot, including relevant tokens.

-- [Amol](https://github.com/AmolOnGitHub): Assisted in mapping DASA ranks with JEE ranks in the database and laid the foundation for [connectrankdb.py](connectRankDB.py) and [mainBot.py](mainBot.py).
+- [Amol](https://github.com/AmolOnGitHub): Assisted in mapping DASA ranks with JEE ranks in the database and laid the foundation for [connectrankdb.py](DASABot/connectRankDB.py) and [mainBot.py](DASABot/mainBot.py).
 Worked on an admin-level command, `resupd`, to automatically update the server's results tab.
 Integrated the dotenv library to secure API and login tokens.